coveo/source.coveo.com/_posts/2021-06-21-UI-testing-booster-pack.md

 });
 ```

 When dealing with derived states, like the one we have after clicking on the _Edit_ button, there are more than one valid solution to split the test cases.
 We could only use `it` blocks with longer titles or leverage `describe` blocks to shorten similar titles.

 In the end, it all comes down to personal or team preferences.
 I personally try to minimize the usage of `describe` blocks, since it reduces readability of test case titles when you have a lot of them.
-You need to go back up the file to read the `describe` bloc to understand the full test.
+You need to go back up the file to read the `describe` block to understand the full test.

 ## How do we test

 Now that we have successfully identified what we need to test, we can jump to the fun part: implementing the actual tests.
 This step seems intimidating when you start out writing tests for a component that is new to you.
 Fortunately, no matter the UI component under test, all tests can follow roughly the same structure: AAA, which stands for "Arrange", "Act", and "Assert".
 A quick search on your favorite search engine will give you a detailed explanation of the pattern, but those words are pretty self-explanatory so I won't explain them here.
 Sometimes you can "Arrange" and loop "Act"-"Assert" if that makes your life easier.
 As explained previously, the line between unit, functional, and other types of tests in a UI context is blurry and that's okay.
 As long as we stay productive and that our tests grant us confidence that the behaviours are working, we are happy.

-Talking about confidence, _"The more your tests resemble the way your software is used, the more confidence they can give you."_.
+Talking about confidence,

+> The more your tests resemble the way your software is used, the more confidence they can give you.

 It is the guiding principle of [Testing Library](https://testing-library.com/), the library we are using to test our UIs.
 In other words, it means that our tests must only perform actions that a real user of the interface can do.
 Doing otherwise leads to tests that rely on implementation details.
 Tests that rely on implementation details will generate false negatives (behaviour did not change and test broke) and false positives (behaviour changed and test passed).
 Having false positives and false negatives reduce the confidence we have in our tests and generates additional maintenance costs.
 Less value plus higher cost equals lower return on investment and quite frankly a drop in happiness for everyone involved.
 Let's see how that principle applies to our counter example.

 #### Step 3: Get the first test working